cc-hpc-itwm/DLseminar/README.md

 ### Lectures and Talks

 A talk should have a minimum length of 20 minutes and a maximum length of 60 minutes.
 The remaining time is available for questions, comments and feedback.
 We plan a maximum of 60 minutes for each seminar.

 The topic of a talk should either come directly from or is relevant to Deep Learning, Machine Learning, Data Analysis or AI, no matter whether it is about a paper, an own project on or an interesting topic.
 The complexity can range from an overview talk to a special topic.

+---

+#### Contact

+In addition to our github page and the [website at ITWM](http://s.fhg.de/DL-seminar) with current information, we offer a mailing list as well: [subscribe here](https://listserv.itwm.fraunhofer.de/mailman/listinfo/deep-learning-seminar)

+You can also reach us directly by contacting [Dr. Dominik Straßel](https://www.itwm.fraunhofer.de/en/departments/hpc/staff/dominik-strassel.html).

+---